juniortaeza/Snake/README.md

-# Snake
+# A Simple Game of Snake

-# Snake.sln contains the .cpp file containing the code for the Snake game!
+Snake.sln contains the .cpp file containing the code for the Snake game!